Hassayampa River Preserve: Flora and fauna

 The preserve is located in the Sonoran Desert, which contain one of the most rare and threatened types of riparian environments, cottonwood-willow forests.
 During the last 100 years, it has been estimated that over 90% of these environments have been either lost or damaged.
 These environments are particularly important to many forms of wildlife, and it is estimated that at least 80% of Arizona's wildlife depend on these riparian environments.
 Because of the year-round water and lush vegetation, the preserve is considered to be an oasis in the Sonoran Desert, and is home to approximately 300 different bird species, as well as numerous other wildlife.

 Flora

 The year-round water supply makes the forest canopy particularly lush in the otherwise dry Sonoran Desert, and is one of the most unusual forest types in North America.
 The predominant trees are Goodding's willows and Fremont cottonwoods.
-Others species found within the Preserve include desert fan palms, saguaro, barrel cactus, cholla cactus, mesquite, and paloverde.
+Others species found within the Preserve include California fan palms, saguaro, barrel cactus, cholla cactus, mesquite, and paloverde.
 Flowering plants such as penstemon, verbena, fleabane, lupine, poppies, primroses, mallows, elderberries, claret cup hedgehog cactus, desert willow, aster, sacred datura, desert broom, yerba mansa and brittlebush are also found in the Preserve.
 Non-native which now call the Preserve home include figs and mulberries.